 Waking up on the squidgy floor, I began to appreciate its cushioning aspect.
 I took my time getting up and tried to brace myself before looking at the mirror again.

 The mirror was shaped like the mirror in my apartment’s bathroom and it reflected things.
 The resemblance ended there; the lens of the Hubble Telescope isn’t half as well polished.
 My fingers didn’t even leave prints when I touched it and its warm surface rumbled softly with a vibration like the faraway purr of a giant cat.

 That wasn’t the big surprise, though.
 It was what wasn’t reflected in the mirror that popped a breaker in my brain.
-The somewhat scrawny, thirty-something mostly Asian-looking guy I’d come to know and love was gone.
-He’d been replaced with a brawny, naked teen-aged Asian heartthrob.
+The somewhat scrawny, thirty-something mostly Korean-looking guy I’d come to know and love was gone.
+He’d been replaced with a brawny, naked, teen-aged heartthrob.
 If anything had been in my digestive system I would have puked it up.
 The one thing a man can usually count on is that he’ll wake up the same man who went bed the night before.

 I was relieved to find some actual clothes in the closet as well as wall panels that simulated the edges of the clothing in my real closet.
 Where my old closet might have been in relation to me, I had no idea.
 Whatever “me” was anyway.
 Although they were cut like footy pajamas and made of more of the floppy rubbery stuff in a malignant shade of rotten peach and closed with awkward giant buttons, I felt better fully dressed.

 Unexpected nudity has a way of interfering with a guy’s mojo.